zukunft/zukunft.com/docs/code_functions_all.md

     \-- icon - section for function icon not yet defined that it should be wrapper for the basic html elements used in /html/html_base.php
     \-- icon_with_title - section for function icon_with_title not yet defined that it should be wrapper for the basic html elements used in /html/html_base.php
     \-- sup - section for function sup not yet defined that it should be wrapper for the basic html elements used in /html/html_base.php
-    \-- url - section for function url not yet defined that it should be wrapper for internal references used in the html code in /html/html_base.php
-    \-- url_new - section for function url_new not yet defined that it should be wrapper for internal references used in the html code in /html/html_base.php
+    \-- url_old - section for function url_old not yet defined that it should be wrapper for internal references used in the html code in /html/html_base.php
-    \-- back_url_part - section for function back_url_part not yet defined that it should be wrapper for internal references used in the html code in /html/html_base.php
+    \-- url_back - section for function url_back not yet defined that it should be wrapper for internal references used in the html code in /html/html_base.php
     \-- pre_url_part - section for function pre_url_part not yet defined that it should be wrapper for internal references used in the html code in /html/html_base.php
     \-- url_with_back - section for function url_with_back not yet defined that it should be wrapper for internal references used in the html code in /html/html_base.php
     \-- url_with_token - section for function url_with_token not yet defined that it should be wrapper for internal references used in the html code in /html/html_base.php